 Reading and research on changing trends in immigration, assimilation efforts, and immigrant politics and policies.

 This course looks in depth at the politics, foreign policy, and especially social movements that shaped the America during the decade and beyond.
 Politics will include an analysis of the Kennedy and Johnson Democratic administrations and the rise of Nixon and the Republicans in the late 1960s in relation to how ordinary Americans interpreted and shaped these politics.
 Foreign policy will include the Cuban Missile crisis, Vietnam War, and other Cold War entanglements.
 Protest movements will incorporate civil rights, anti-war, feminism, and Black Power movements.
 In looking at the history of this decade by theme and chronologically, students in this course will get an in-depth understanding on the actual history -- rather than popular memory that has developed since -- of a decade of fundamentally changed American identities and society.

-HIST 405 - MODERN IMPERIALISM
+HIST 405 - COLONIAL AND POST-COLONIAL EUROPE

 HIST 407 - HISTORY OF CHICAGO